 - What types of payment schedules are offered?

-You wouldn’t buy a car without reading a ton of reviews and taking it out for a test drive.
-Nor should you blindly jump into a relationship with a surrogacy agency without first assessing its reputation.
+Just as you wouldn’t purchase a car without reading lots of reviews and taking it out for a test drive, you should never blindly jump into a relationship with a surrogacy agency without first carefully assessing its reputation.

-Talking to your fertility specialist is the best way to start your investigation, as agencies and clinics work together on a regular basis to make LGBTQ family dreams a reality.
+Pro tip: Talking to your fertility clinic about which agencies they recommend is the best way to start your search, as agencies and clinics work together on a regular basis to help LGBTQ+ parents pursuing surrogacy.

-Here are a few questions to consider asking both the fertility clinic staff as well as the agency:
+Here are a few critical questions to consider asking your fertility clinic's staff, as well as any prospective surrogacy agency:

 Does the agency fully screen its surrogates (both physically and emotionally)?

-This screening ensures that your surrogate has been chosen for the right reasons, and that she’s mentally and medically fit to carry your child.
+A comprehensive mental and physical screening process ensures that your surrogate has been chosen for the right reasons, and that she’s both mentally and medically fit to carry your child.

 Does the agency adequately compensate its surrogates?